alanng10/Tool/Docue/a.md

 The word fourth letter "l" is any list item.

-The word is Node use resulted execute resulted effect list item.
+The word is Node direct resulted execute resulted effect list item.